Updated January 17, 2023

 Later women composers often had family connections that provided a gateway to music education.
 Numerous child prodigies also made their mark because their talent could not be ignored.
 And some talented women ended up composing simply because their love of music surpassed the limitations of their time or location.

 Regardless of how they started, many women composers needed resilience when life tested them.
-Various musicians on our list overcame prejudice, illness, the death of loved ones, poor education, or the barrier of being a woman in a male-dominated field.
+Various musicians on our list overcame prejudice, illness, the deaths of loved ones, or poor education, and they all overcame the barrier of being a woman in a male-dominated field.
 Yet they have left a legacy of changing music, winning awards, and altering lives.

 Here are the top female composers on our list: